mtruesda/FileManager/README.md

 ### Main.py

 Runs the program using the other files available in the directory.
+This file makes use of Tkinter to put together the gui that represents the file manager.

-### tree.py
+### SplayTree.py

 Uses a splay tree to handle the file manager.
 This will allow me to put together a recents selection and a bunch of other folders relating to different traversal methods.